Brain injuries in Iraq put attention on invisible war wounds

 Rep. Bill Pascrell, Jr., a New Jersey Democrat and founder of the Congressional Brain Injury Task Force, faulted Trump for displaying “a clear lack of understanding of the devastating impacts of brain injury.”

-The Pentagon says 50 service members have been diagnosed with traumatic brain injury caused by the Jan.
-8 Iranian missile attack on an air base in Iraq where U.S. and coalition troops had taken cover in advance.
-The toll could rise still further.
-No one was killed in the attack, which was an Iranian effort to avenge the killing of Qassem Soleimani, its most powerful general and leader of its paramilitary Quds Force, in an American drone strike in Baghdad.
+When it announced earlier this week that the number of TBI cases in Iraq had grown to 50, the Pentagon said more could come to light later.
+No one was killed in the missile attack, which was an Iranian effort to avenge the killing of Qassem Soleimani, its most powerful general and leader of its paramilitary Quds Force, in an American drone strike in Baghdad.

 Details of the U.S. injuries have not been made public, although the Pentagon said Tuesday that 31 of the 50 who were diagnosed with traumatic brain injury have recovered enough to return to duty.
 The severity of the other cases has not been disclosed.